Camp (TV series)

-Camp is a comedy-drama television series that follows the antics of a group of campers and counselors at a lakeside summer camp named Little Otter Family Camp, run by director Mackenzie 'Mack' Granger played by Rachel Griffiths.
-The series was created by Liz Heldens and Peter Elkoff.
-Camp aired on NBC for one season from July 10 through September 11, 2013.
+Camp is a comedy drama television series created by Liz Heldens and Peter Elkoff featuring an all-Australian cast.
+It follows the antics of a group of campers and counselors at a fictional lakeside summer camp named Little Otter Family Camp, run by director Mackenzie 'Mack' Granger played by Rachel Griffiths.
+It originally aired on NBC from July 10 through September 11, 2013.

-On October 1, 2013, NBC cancelled Camp after one season.
+On October 1, 2013, NBC cancelled the series after one season.